Uniswap/docs/versioned_docs/version-V3/reference/Deployments.md

 The latest version of `@uniswap/v3-core`, `@uniswap/v3-periphery`, and other contracts are deployed at the addresses listed below.
 They are deployed at the same address on Ethereum mainnet, Optimism, Arbitrum, Polygon, and all testnets.

-The source code is verified with Etherscan on all networks, for all contracts except `UniswapV3Pool`.
-We are working on getting the `UniswapV3Pool` contract verified with Etherscan.

 These addresses are final and were deployed from these npm package versions:

 - [`@uniswap/v3-core@1.0.0`](https://github.com/Uniswap/uniswap-v3-core/tree/v1.0.0)